paulfcollins/public-azure/Azure-Lighthouse/README.md

 ![Directory and Subscription filter in Azure Portal](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/images/subscriptionpicker.png)

 It is now possible to manage the delegated subscription based on the granted role assignments.

+## Deploy Azure Policy to a Delegated Subscription

+Let's take it a step further and deploy two sample policies to the delegated subscrption.
+The scripts are in the [_policy-deployment_ folder](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment) within the _scripts_ folder.

+## Remove an Azure Policy from a Delegated Subscription